Winter's Heart: Chapter 6

 Author: Ilissa al'Nari

-Chapter Icon: A bird, possibly a falcon
+Chapter Icon: A falcon

 Point of View: Perrin